CommodoreOS/PCUAE-Atari2600-USB-ROM-Loader/README.md

 You will need to copy the modified dmenu.bin file over to /oem/vendor/bin folder and replace the dmenu.bin in there for this it work.

-Copy everything in this exe file to the root of a USB Drive, via its installer or use Winrar and rename it from .exe to rar, make sure the USB is on MBR and FAT32.
+Install everything in this exe file to the root of a USB Drive, via its installer or use Winrar and rename it from .exe to rar, make sure the USB is on MBR and formated in FAT32.

-Uses the script on the USB to copy the dmenu.bin file to the firmware, its called `Add-New-dmenu.bin-mod-file.sh` so type:
+Uses the script on the USB drive to copy the dmenu.bin file to the firmware, its called `(Add)-New-dmenu.bin-mod-file.sh` so type:

 Press enter after each line